reakaleek/docs-builder/docs/source/migration/freeze/gh-action.md

               owner: context.repo.owner,
               repo: context.repo.repo,
               issue_number: context.payload.pull_request.number,
               body: 'It looks like this PR modifies one or more `.asciidoc` files.
 The documentation is currently under a documentation freeze.
 Please do not merge this PR.
-See [link](link) to learn more.'
+See the [migration guide](https://elastic.github.io/docs-builder/migration/index.html) to learn more.'
-            });
 ```